montoyamoraga/class-randomness/notes/week3.md

 p5.js is a JavaScript library created by [Lauren McCarthy](http://lauren-mccarthy.com/), and part of the [Processing Foundation](https://processingfoundation.org/).

+### How to setup

+Today we will use the p5.js editor, please create an account so you can save it.

+Another way to program with p5.js is downloading it from p5js.org and using a server.

 ### Drawing basic shapes

 Coordinate system, explain origin.